Editorial Style Guide

 Abbreviate the following when they precede a name:

 Ex.
 Dr., Mr., Mrs., the Rev., Gov., Lt.
 Gov., Rep., and Sen.

-Avoid using “Dr.” when referring to professors; reserve “Dr.” for use in first reference as a formal title before the name of a medical doctor.
+Avoid using “Dr.” when referring to professors, staff, or administrators; reserve “Dr.” for use in first reference as a formal title before the name of a medical doctor.
 Capitalize a military rank when used as a formal title before an individual’s name.
 Spell out and lowercase a title when it is substituted for a name.

 Ex.
 Gen. John Doe arrived today.
 An aide said the general would review the troops.

 10.2 Ampersand (&)

 Use the ampersand when it is part of a company’s formal name.
 Otherwise, avoid using ampersands and use the word “and” instead.

 Ex.
 Simon & Schuster

 Abbreviate Ave., Blvd., and St. with a numbered address.